 - a cover letter detailing your interest in and qualifications for this position

 - a written statement, no more than one page, on your vision for how this libraries-based position will contribute to the goal of “AI for everyone”

 - your current resume or CV

-- three to five references including their contact information (telephone number and email address)
+- a list of three references including their contact information (telephone number and email address)

-This position is open until filled.
-Submit all application materials through the Jobs at UF online application system at Requisition 70071.
+Applications will be reviewed beginning April 1, 2021.
+Submit all application materials through the Jobs at UF online application system at Requisition 70963.
 Failure to submit the required documents may result in the application not being considered.
-If you have any questions or concerns about this process please contact Tina Marie Litchfield, George A. Smathers Libraries Human Resources Office.
+If you have any questions or concerns about this process, please contact Tina Marie Litchfield, George A. Smathers Libraries Human Resources Office, at email@example.com.